 During this period, the Nairobi City Council retreated in the delivery of its mandate to its inhabitants and instead focused on augmenting its revenue collection capacity.37 In 1987, the City Council ran 1 hospital, 22 health centers, 5 dispensaries and 25 clinics.38 These facilities were overstretched with population in the City growing at a rate above what available resources could provide.
-In addition, the facilities were unevenly distributed with areas with high residential populations being accorded the least number of facilities.39 The ineptitude displayed by the City's administrators attracted the attention of the National Government which had to replace the City Commission.40 The replacement also followed the trend where the national government would edge out local authorities which were either mistrusted for political reasons, or in order to enable the usurpation of their responsibilities by the centralized national government.41 As discussed in chapter six, the contemporary manifestation of this became apparent in 2020 when the national government sought to take over the functions of the Nairobi City County Government.
+In addition, the facilities were unevenly distributed with areas with high residential populations being accorded the least number of facilities.39 The ineptitude displayed by the City's administrators attracted the attention of the National Government which had to replace the City Commission.40 The replacement also followed the trend where the national government would edge out local authorities which were either mistrusted for political reasons, or in order to enable the usurpation of their responsibilities by the centralized national government.41 As discussed in chapter six, the contemporary manifestation of the Nairobi City County Government.